Contact Us Today (424) 372-3112

 Legal Penalties for a Watson DUI Murder

-If convicted of DUI second-degree Watson murder charge, you are facing 15 years to life in a California state prison, a fine up to $10,000.
-The felony will also count as a “strike” under California's three strikes law.
-This means if it's a third strike on your record, you are facing 25 years to life in prison.
+If convicted of a DUI second-degree Watson murder charge, you are facing a substantial 15 years to life in a California state prison, a hefty fine up to $10,000, and the felony will also count as a “strike” under California's three-strikes law, potentially leading to a daunting 25 years to life in prison if it's a third strike on your record.

 If there are surviving victims who sustained a great bodily injury due to your conduct that led to a DUI murder conviction, you could receive an additional and consecutive penalty of 3 to 6 years in state prison.

-Our Los Angeles criminal defense attorneys can use various strategies on your behalf to obtain the best possible outcome on the case:
+Our California criminal defense attorneys can use various strategies to obtain the best possible outcome in the case:

 It should be noted that if these defense strategies don't result in the charges being dropped, they might be sufficient to negotiate with the prosecutor to get the charges reduced to a lesser offense, such as reckless driving.